lyind/handbork/content/docs/glossary/_index.md

 ### Identity provider (IdP)

 "A system entity that creates, maintains, and manages identity information for principals while providing authentication services to relying applications within a federation or distributed network."
-Our SSO uses GitHub as our IdP.
+Our SSO uses Azure AD and GitHub as our identity providers.

 ### Installation